net-lisias-ksp/UbioWeldContinued/README.md

 			- You must explicitly state the author's Copyright, as well an Official Site for downloading the original and new versions (see "Official Distribution Sites" above)
 	+ [Further Copyright notices](./LICENSE)

-### Disclaimer

-This mod includes version checking using [MiniAVC](http://ksp-avc.cybutek.net).
-If you don't opt-out, it will use the internet to check whether there is a new version available.
-Data is only read from the internet and no personal information is sent.
-You can opt-out by deleting every instance of  `MiniAVC.dll` from your KSP's installment (after installing this mod).

-For a more comprehensive version checking experience, please download the [KSP-AVC](https://forum.kerbalspaceprogram.com/index.php?/topic/72169-13-12-ksp-avc-add-on-version-checker-plugin-1162-miniavc-ksp-avc-online-2016-10-13/) (1.4.1 and beyond see [here](https://forum.kerbalspaceprogram.com/index.php?/topic/173126-141-ksp-avc-add-on-version-checker-plugin-120-miniavc/)).

 ## UPSTREAM